tisztamo/StereoticHeadliner/README.md

 ## Email Notifications

-The system can automatically send email notifications when new reports are generated:
+The system can automatically send email notifications when new reports are generated using either Gmail (via nodemailer) or MailerLite.
+You can configure one or both methods:

+### Gmail Configuration (via nodemailer)

 1. Copy the `.env.template` file to `.env` and configure the email settings:
    - `SOURCE_EMAIL`: Your Gmail address